Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra methods

-- `.mineableBlocksTag(blockTag: string)`{: .language-javascript }: Sets the block tag that the 'tool' can properly dig at full speed, defaults to `tfc:mineable_with_knife`
+- `.mineableBlocksTag(blockTag: String)`{: .language-javascript }: Sets the block tag that the 'tool' can properly dig at full speed, defaults to `tfc:mineable_with_knife`
 - `.knife()`{: .language-javascript }: Adds the item to the `tfc:knives` tag and sets its mineable blocks tag to `tfc:mineable_with_knife`

 #### Example